Columbanus: Veneration

 The remains of Columbanus are preserved in the crypt at Bobbio Abbey.
 Many miracles have been credited to his intercession.
 In 1482, the relics were placed in a new shrine and laid beneath the altar of the crypt.
 The sacristy at Bobbio possesses a portion of the skull of Columbanus, his knife, wooden cup, bell, and an ancient water vessel, formerly containing sacred relics and said to have been given to him by Pope Gregory I. According to some authorities, twelve teeth of Columbanus were taken from the tomb in the fifteenth century and kept in the treasury, but these have since disappeared.

 Columbanus is named in the Roman Martyrology on 23 November, which is his feast day in Ireland.
 His feast is observed by the Benedictines on 21 November.
-Columbanus is the patron saint of motorcyclists.
-In art, Columbanus is represented bearded bearing the monastic cowl, holding in his hand a book with an Irish satchel, and standing in the midst of wolves.
+In art, Columbanus is represented bearded, bearing the monastic cowl, holding in his hand a book with an Irish satchel, and standing in the midst of wolves.
 Sometimes he is depicted in the attitude of taming a bear, or with sun-beams over his head.

+The Bishop of Hereford, John Oliver, suggested Columbanus as a patron of motorcyclists because of his extensive travels through Europe during his lifetime.
+His patronage was declared by the Vatican in 2002.